younyzhu/younyzhu.github.com/Composition_Visualization/README.md

  3. Trying to find way to line up two div (if we compare two bubble) it seems the effect is not very, and I will keep trying.[image](./images/lineup.png).
 This method I just use one compared bubble canvas insert into another.
     It is hard to find the control canvas, sence in the program I alway use container.
 So I will build a new bubble div, and delete the old one.

+*6/26/2014
+ 1. Redesign the layout of the two compare bubble
+ 2. Make the rotation coordinate by control the camera coordinate (Right now this is just works for trackball control, when finished will add the Object Control)

  TODO :
        (1) Need to changed the select fiber and exported the selected fibers.